Neonatal Asphyxia

 Many complications during or before birth can lead to neonatal asphyxia, including:

-• Abnormal positioning during childbirth
+- Abnormal positioning of the infant during childbirth

 After birth, a number of additional complications may lead to neonatal asphyxia: